Strictly speaking, it isn't quite true that String is the

 }

-This fragment uses a counter toPrint
+This fragment uses a counter toPrint to track how many

 characters are left to print.
 As long as there are characters are left

-loop indicates), the program will display the
+(as the while loop indicates), the program will display the

 substring consisting

-th character, and then decrement toPrint
+of the toPrintth character, and then decrement toPrint.

 Notice that, in invoking

-method, the program passes toPrint - 1
+substring method, the program passes toPrint - 1

 as the beginning point; we subtract 1 because the characters are

 numbered starting at 0.
-For the ending point, we pass toPrint
+For the ending point, we pass toPrint,

 since this is the first index we do not want.

-method's behavior of omitting the last
+The substring method's behavior of omitting the last

 character in the range named is not what you